 Upper: Leather

-What we like: A durable and comfortable shoe for a great price.
+What we like: A durable and comfortable shoe at a great price.

 Whether you’re a new climber or looking for an inexpensive shoe to thrash in the gym, it doesn’t get any better than the La Sportiva Tarantulace.
 We won’t beat around the bush—our favorite thing about this shoe is price: In an era when climbing shoes have risen to over $200 a pop, the Tarantulace has kept costs low with its $89 MSRP.
 But it still checks all the boxes for most casual climbers, with an unlined leather upper that will conform to your feet over time, a flat last and roomy toe box for excellent comfort, and a sticky yet durable FriXion RS rubber sole.
 In short, it’s for good reason that we see the Tarantulace at the gym and the crag more than almost any other shoe.

-Most beginner climbers won’t yet be too picky about their climbing shoes, prioritizing factors like durability and comfort over performance.
+Most beginner climbers won’t be too picky about their climbing shoes, prioritizing factors like durability and comfort over performance.
 That said, if you’re a quick learner, a strong athlete, or primarily interested in bouldering, it might be worth starting with a more purpose-built design.
 In our experience, we’ve found the Tarantulace to be fairly stiff and insensitive—along with its roomy build, this makes it a great shoe for all-day comfort (think moderate multi-pitch routes or long gym sessions) but not ideal for steep or particularly technical climbing.
-It’s worth noting that La Sportiva now makes the gym- and bouldering-oriented Tarantula Boulder ($109), which features a softer build and higher performance toe and heel for better hooking capabilities, along with a standard Velcro Tarantula ($99).
-All told, those looking within the budget category simply won’t find a better deal.
-For a more comprehensive list of entry-level recommendations, check out our article on the best climbing shoes for beginners.
+It’s worth noting that La Sportiva now makes the gym- and bouldering-oriented Tarantula Boulder ($109), which features a softer build and higher-performance toe and heel for better hooking capabilities, along with a standard Velcro Tarantula ($99).
+And for a more comprehensive list of entry-level options, check out our article on the best climbing shoes for beginners.

 See the Men's La Sportiva Tarantulace See the Women's La Sportiva Tarantulace